-- Channels.
+Channels.
 (PVC piping cut in half.
-You can get this at your local hardware store. - Marble or ball (Depends on the size of your channels) - Small cup or bucket (which serves as a marble destination)
+You can get this at your local hardware store

+- Marble or ball (Depends on the size of your channels) - Small cup or bucket (which serves as marble destination)

-- Introduce activity and rules: This activity aims to get the marble from point A to point B by moving it through the channels of all the group members.
-Each member of the group will have a track.
+- 1. Introduce activity and rules: The goal of this activity is to get the marble from point A to point B by moving it through the channels of all the members of the group.
+Each member of the group will have a channel.
 Group members will move the marble through their channels without touching or walking with it.
-The marble must reach its destination by passing through all the group tracks.
-The group must begin again if the marble hits the ground or touches a finger, thumb, or body part. - 2.
+The marble must move to its destination by passing through all the channels of the group.
+If the marble hits the ground, touches a finger, thumb, or another body part, the group must begin again. - 2.
 Organize the students: Depending on the nature and size of the group, the room, and the time allotment, participants can a) stay in one large group or b) work in two groups.
 The size of the group depends on the level of team focus. - 3.
 Review the rules again.

-Variations: Consider variations such as a) blindfolding some or all the students, b) doing the activity in silence, and c) not allowing the channels to touch.
+Variations: Consider variations such as a) blindfolding some or all of the students, b) doing the activity in silence, c) not allowing the channels to touch.

-Processing Questions: This step enhances the activity beyond just recreation.
+Processing Questions: This step enhances the activity so that it is more than just recreational.
 You can do this orally by simply asking some lead questions:

-- Who or what could the marble represent? - Who or what could the channels mean? - Who or what are you a channel for? - What did you think about this activity?
-Reactions?
+- Who or what could the marble represent?

+- Who or what could the channels represent?

+- Who or what are you a channel for?

+- What did you think about this activity?

+- Reactions?
 Responses? - What does this experience teach us about success? - What does this experience remind you of in terms of school?